tilek/about-me/my_startup_ideas.md

 # Tier 3 - Large challenges.

 ## Goal: Prioritizing Internet communication is very easy.
+  - Note: email allows for an overload of information

 ## Goal: Everyone is able to move their most important data to any platform.